Aleksandrawoslx/scores-app/README.md

 Search is case insensitive by dafault.
 You can add case sensitivity by adding: `isCaseSensitive: true` to config object.

 Fuzieness threshold is strict `0.0` for exact search, you can have fun with changing it in fuse options: `threshold: 0.0`.
-Don't go above 0.6, It does not make any sense.
+Don't go above 0.6, it does not make any sense.

 Search works on `keyup`.
 Empty search field defaults to all events state.